mozilla-services/Dockerflow/README.md

 # About

-Dockerflow is a specification for how to dockerize Cloud Services' web applications so they are easy to deploy and share common behaviour.
+Dockerflow is a specification for how to dockerize web applications so they are easy to deploy and share common behaviour.

 The specification is this README.md file.
 This repo contains a reference application that will change with the specification.
 See the [Contribution document](CONTRIBUTE.md) for details on suggesting changes and providing feedback.